The Board of Trustees is the chief decision making body for the QEGSMAT.

 The Board has overall responsibility and accountability to the Department for Education (DfE) for the performance of the Trust, including: educational results; attendance; exclusions; admissions; staffing; finance; premises; curriculum; well-being and safeguarding; and reporting requirements to the DfE, the Education Funding Agency (EFA) and the Office for Standards in Education, Children’s Services and Skills (Ofsted).

-Under Terms of Reference the Trust Board delegates a number of key powers to the Local Governing Bodies (LGBs) and the Headteachers/Heads of Academy of Trust academies whom essentially run schools on a day-to-day basis.
-Provided LGB’s spend within their agreed budget, comply with Trust policies covering finance, human resources (HR), estates management and health and safety, and delivery at least good student/pupil outcomes supported by good or better Ofsted judgements, these delegated powers remain in place.
+Under Terms of Reference the Trust Board delegates a number of key powers to the Local Governors and the Headteachers whom essentially run the academies on a day-to-day basis.
+Provided Local Governors spend within their agreed budget, comply with Trust policies covering finance, human resources (HR), estates management and health and safety, and deliver at least good student/pupil outcomes supported by good or better Ofsted judgements, these delegated powers remain in place.
 If any of these conditions are breached, the Trust reserves the power to intervene and if necessary amend temporarily the scheme of delegation for that academy.

-Operating between the Trust Board and LGBs are two advisory ‘groups: the Executive Board committee chaired by the Chief Executive/Executive Headteacher; and, the Chairs and Vice Chairs of LGBs committee chaired by the Trust’s Chairman.
+Operating between the Trust Board and Local Governors are two advisory ‘groups: the Executive Board committee chaired by the Chief Executive/Executive Headteacher; and the Chairs Forum chaired by the Chair of Trust Board.
 The former committee meets half termly whilst the latter meets termly.
-These two groups ensure that communication between the Trust Board and both LGBs and academies supports and informs decision-making.
+These two groups ensure that communication between the Trust Board and both Local Governors and academies supports and informs decision-making.